 Westmont Community Care Services is the home and community care sector of Westmont Aged Care Services Ltd. Westmont started delivering home care services to the community of Wodonga and surrounds in 2010.
 In November 2013 Westmont successfully tendered for the Victorian HACC funded services and took over from the City of Wodonga, providing high quality home support services to the community.

 Since that time, Westmont Community Care Services has grown to provide both funded and non-funded brokerage home care services to people in the community who need assistance to remain living in their own homes for as long as they are able and choose to.
-Our Community Care team comprises of more than 50 qualified, dedicated carers, schedulers, assessment officers and administration staff.
-We deliver a range of services to both Commonwealth and Victorian State Government funded clients, Department of Veteran Affairs (DVA), Transport Accident Commission (TAC), National Disability Insurance Scheme (NDIS) and privately funded services to the communities of Wodonga and surrounding districts.
+Our Community Care team comprises of 70 qualified, dedicated carers, schedulers, assessment officers and administration staff.
+We deliver a range of services to both Commonwealth and Victorian State Government funded clients, Department of Veteran Affairs (DVA), National Disability Insurance Scheme (NDIS), Brokerage and privately funded services to the communities of Wodonga and surrounding districts.

-We can provide full case management services for Home Support Package holders or partial case management for Consumer Directed Care (CDC) clients, brokered services to other providers for their clients with a full range of Home & Community Care services.
+We can provide a range of case management services for Home Care Package holders or partial case management for Consumer Directed Care (CDC) clients, brokered services to other providers for their clients with a full range of Home & Community Care services.

 For further information or to seek assistance phone Westmont Community Care on 02 6043 9867 and you will be assisted by our friendly caring staff.